zulip/zulip/zerver/webhooks/deskdotcom/doc.md

-1. {!create-stream.md!}
+1. {!create-channel.md!}

-    Keep in mind you still need to create the stream first even if you are using this recommendation.
+    Keep in mind you still need to create the channel first even if you are using this recommendation.

 1. {!create-an-incoming-webhook.md!}